J-O-B/portfolio/README.md

 Scrolling down from the welcome section a user will encounter several sections, I aimed to keep sections short (on purpose) to avoid an overload of information.
 This design concept also allows a user to see clearly that there is another section, this allows the page to flow easily from one section to the next, picking up useful information along the way.

-From anywhere on this portfolio page, you can get to any information in no more than 3 clicks.
+From anywhere on this portfolio page, you can get to any information in 4 or less clicks.

 ### <ins>**_Responsive Design:_**</ins>
 Each section of this project is responsive.
-All sections are contained within collapsable sections to allow a great user experience regardless of the platform they are using to access the page.
+All sections are contained within collapsable sections to allow a great user experience across all devices.

 Other responsive design features include the "repositioning" of buttons depending on user screen width.
 This was achieved by creating two objects and using the "display: hidden" CSS to target specific screen widths and maintain a highly responsive design.